mugenen/GlyphControl-release/README.md

 <img src="readme_files/interface-clean.png" width="90%">

 In the current version of our demo, we support four groups of ```Render Text``` at most.
 Users should enter in the glyph instructions at corresponding parts.
+By selecting the checkpoint in the  ```Model Options``` part, users could try all four released checkpoints.

 ## :tada: Acknowledgement